West Linton Primary School is a rural primary school in the Tweeddale Learning Community of Scottish Borders Council.

 Our school building opened in October 2013 and sits in the heart of the beautiful village of West Linton.
 The school’s catchment area extends beyond the village incorporating outlying areas and including the village of Carlops and parts of Dolphinton.

 The school has a Head Teacher, Depute and Principal Teacher.
-This year we have nine classes together with our Early Learning and Childcare (ELC) centre which offers both morning and afternoon sessions.
+This year we have ten classes together with our Early Learning and Childcare (ELC) centre which offers both morning and afternoon sessions.
 Our learners are supported by our Additional Needs Assistants (ANAs) and we have visiting specialists in Art, PE and Music as well as a brass instructor.

 Our building offers an excellent environment for learning – bright, spacious class areas, small tutorial rooms, a large games hall, separate dining hall and extensive school grounds with a Multi-Use Games Area (MUGA).